toggledbits/DeusExMachina/README.md

     <dt>What's the difference between House Mode and Enabled/Disabled?
 Can I just use House Mode to enable and disable DEMII?</dt>
     <dd>The enabled/disabled state of DEMII is the "big red button" for its operation.
 If you configure DEMII to only run in certain
-        house modes, then you can theoretically leave DEMII enabled all the time, as it will operate (cycle lights) only when a selected house mode is active.
-But, some people don't use the House Modes for various reasons, so having a master switch for DEMII is necessary.</dd>
+        house modes, then you can theoretically leave DEMII enabled all the time, as it will only operate (cycle lights) when a selected house mode is active.
+But, some people don't use House Modes for various reasons, so having a master switch for DEMII is necessary.</dd>

     <dt>I have a feature request.
 Will you implement it?</dt>
     <dd>Absolutely definitely maybe.
 I'm willing to listen to what you want to do.
 But, keep in mind, nobody's getting rich writing Vera
         plugins, and I do other things that put food on my table.
-And, what seems like a good idea to you may be just that: a good idea for the way _you_ want to use it.
+And, what seems like a good idea to you may be just that: a good idea for the way <em>you</em> want to use it.
 The more generally applicable your request is, the higher the likelihood that I'll entertain it.
 What
         I don't want to do is over-complicate this plug-in so it begins to rival PLEG for size and weight (no disrespect intended there at all--I'm a huge PLEG fan and use it extensively, but, dang).
 DEMII really has a simple job: make lights go on and off to cast a serious shadow of doubt in the mind of some knucklehead who might be thinking your house is empty and ripe for his picking.
 In any case, the best way to give me feature requests is to open up an issue (if you have a list, one issue per feature, please) in the
-        [GitHub repository](https://github.com/toggledbits/DeusExMachina/issues).
-Second best is sending me a message via the MCV forums
+        <a href="https://github.com/toggledbits/DeusExMachina/issues">GitHub repository</a>.
-        (I'm user `rigpapa`).
+	Second best is sending me a message via the MCV forums (I'm user `rigpapa`).
         </dd>
 </dl>